QPU Solvers: Configuration#

 It is sometimes useful to represent linear coefficients on a problem’s variables without setting biases on the corresponding qubits; for example, when running the fast-anneal protocol.
 This protocol does not allow non-zero values for h or diagonal elements of Q, so to represent part of a problem modeled, for example, as \(a_{1,2}x_1x_2 + a_2x_2\) one needs to bias the qubit or qubits representing \(x_2\) without applying a bias \(h_2=a_2.\)

-You can use flux-bias offsets for this purpose.
 Locate an unused neighboring qubit that can be coupled to the problem qubit, apply to this ancillary qubit a flux-bias offset of magnitude greater than \(JM_{\rm AFM} I_p / \Phi_0\) (see equation (2) in the QPU Solver Datasheet guide), and set the coupling strength between the problem and ancillary qubits equal to the needed linear bias.

-Figure 78 shows the ratio of spin states \(-1\) and \(+1\) for a qubit, \(q1\), annealed 1000 times for each value, in range \([-1.0, 1.0]\), of these two methods of biasing its outcome:
+Figure 79 shows the probability of state \(-1\) for a qubit, \(q_1\), annealed 1000 times for each value, in range \([-1.0, 1.0]\), of these two methods of biasing its outcome:

-• Qubit \(q1\) is biased by \(h_1\) (the standard way of biasing a qubit to represent the linear coefficient of a problem variable).
+Qubit \(q_1\) is biased by \(h_1\) (the standard way of biasing a qubit to represent the linear coefficient of a problem variable).

-• Qubit \(q1\) is coupled to ancillary qubit \(q_2\) by \(J_{1,2}\).
+Qubit \(q_1\) is coupled to ancillary qubit \(q_2\) by \(J_{1,2}\).
 A flux-bias offset of large magnitude is applied to ancillary qubit \(q_2\).

 As is seen, directly biasing the problem qubit, \(q_1\), with linear bias \(h_1\) is equivalent to coupling it to flux-biased ancillary qubit \(q_2\) with a coupling strength of \(J_{1,2}\), as long as the magnitude of the flux-bias offset is high enough.

 The following code snippet provides a single-point demonstration.
-Scan across h_1 and J_12 to reproduce the plots of Figure 78 above.
+Scan across h_1

 >>> import numpy as np